sww1235/connection-diagram-manager/file-format.md

 visual_representation = <svg>

 # optional
-# array of which connectors mate with which other connectors
+# array of which connector types mate with this connector type
 # needs to be populated with sub-table key of connectors
 connector_type_mate = [<str>]